AbhishekChaudhary7/NIT_Trichy_Sentiment_Analysis/README.md

 # NIT_Trichy_Sentiment_Analysis
-## A one day fun project scrap the review from career360 of my college and do sentiment analysis on it and generate a roport.
+## A one day fun project scrap the review from career360 of my college and do sentiment analysis on it and generate a report.

 ## STEPS